mishashlayen/NameSorter/README.md

 Frankie Conner Ritter</br>
 Shelby Nathan Yoder</br>

-and a file in the working directory called sorted-names-list.txt containing the sorted names.
+and a file in the working directory called sorted-names-list.txt containing the sorted names.</br>

+If you have maven installed, you can run from the main project's directory command: mvn clean install</br>
+It will build the project and run tests.